to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * New: Edit your Visual Composer content from any mobile device with new UI/UX for Mobile Editing
 * New: Add video from YouTube or Vimeo as a background to your row shape dividers with simple URL copy/paste
-* New: Add custom JavaScript to your page and site directly from Visual Composer Settings
+* New: Add custom Javascript to your page and site directly from Visual Composer Settings
 * New: Control your layout templates directly from Visual Composer Settings.
 Remove header, footer, and sidebar with a single click
 * Update: Tree View window now opens as a separate window for better visibility

 = 1.7 =
 *Release Date - 2017-10-24*

-* New: Shape design update in a divider
+* New: Shape design update in divider
 * New: Shape divider bottom option for row
 * New: Post update mechanism for element updates
 * Update: Shape divider scale mechanism
-* Update: Shape divider sections in the element window
+* Update: Shape divider sections in element window
 * Update: CSS loading on Frontend editor
 * Fix: New attributes added to existing elements